rate-nl/ISO/ISMS.md

   - Review risk assessments before CEO approval.
   - Lead **incident response planning** and coordinate with affected teams.
   - Conduct **annual security reviews** and adjust strategies as needed.
+  - Assign and review asset owners and ensure asset records are up to date and accurate.

 ### 4.3.
 Team Lead Developer